 We have created 7 podcasts from the interviews we have recorded.
-Subscribe to Beesotted to have them drop the moment each one is released.
+Subscribe to Beesotted to listen via your podcast app.
 Or alternatively listen to them here.

 The music featured in the podcasts was written and performed by Robb Johnson.

 This episode explores the early years of people’s support for Brentford, their family history, some going back to the 1920s, others who had to cope with being the only Brentford fan in a family of QPR supporters.

 There are stories of bunking in over turnstiles, of grandfathers banned from pubs around the ground, and hand-knitted bobble hats and scarves.

 People also recall their first ever match at Brentford, of 9-0 victories, huge crowds and the towering Royal Oak stand, but also of humiliating defeats and dwindling numbers on the terraces.